 What do you do for a living?

-I work as a project manager for a printing company downtown Vancouver.
+I work as a project manager for a printing company in downtown Vancouver.
 I talk on the phone and write emails all day, it’s funny cause I hate people but I deal with them all day.
 Ironic really.
 It’s rad though, my coworkers are the shit, like, my job could be collecting used needles by hand but if I worked with them and I’d still be psyched.
-Plus we get free coffee and I’m not breaking my back working construction or some gnarly labour job.
-Desk jobs aren’t the best, but I make decent money considering I have no post-secondary education and I’d rather be able to ride everyday than have my body be clapped out from manual labour.
+Plus we get free coffee and I’m not breaking my back working construction or some gnarly labor job.
+Desk jobs aren’t the best, but I make decent money considering I have no post-secondary education and I’d rather be able to ride every day than have my body be clapped out from manual labor.

 Do you live on your own, and have obligations and all that stuff?

-Yeah I live on my own with a roommate in the top floor of a house, our place is ill.
+Yeah, I live on my own with a roommate on the top floor of a house, our place is ill.
 And yeah man, rent, cell bill, hydro bill, gas bill, bus pass.
 The works.

 I’ve been pretty up on arcade lately.
-Galaga and Tekken are mad fun, pop a couple quarters in, get some music goin’ and just session.
+Galaga and Tekken are mad fun, pop a couple of quarters in, get some music goin’ and just session.
 Super relaxing, just focusing on shooting little bugs and duckin’ bombs.
-Tekken on the other hand is fuckin’ intense.
+Tekken, on the other hand, is fuckin’ intense.